Here are the questions about life insurance we receive most often and our brief, basic answers.

 After that initial period, it is common to complete a health questionnaire or medical exam when you enroll for coverage at work.

-    If you’re purchasing an individual life insurance policy on your own, you may be required to have an exam before you are insured.
+If you’re purchasing an individual life insurance policy through a financial professional or insurance agent, or on your own, you may be required to have a physical exam before you are insured.

 In both cases, an exam is usually done in your home by a nurse, technician or paramedic, who will ask some questions about your medical history, take your vital readings, and take blood and urine samples.

-    The insurance company may also request medical records from your physician to determine your level of risk.
+The insurance company may also request medical records from your physician or other healthcare providers to evaluate your level of risk.

 The life insurance claims process

 Q: What is the process to file a life insurance claim?

 If you know that you are the beneficiary on the life insurance policy of someone who has passed away, you will need to submit a claim before you can receive the death benefit.

 To submit a claim, contact the insured person’s life insurance company to notify them of the death.
 The company will provide a claim form that must be completed by the beneficiary named in the policy.
 The form must then be submitted with a certified death certificate.